How to Build an MVP: A Step-by-Step Guide by Uptech

 • High-fidelity MVPs, in contrast, are more functional and closer to the final product, offering a detailed and interactive experience.
 Some popular examples are a concierge MVP, a Wizard of Oz MVP, and a single-feature MVP.

-Landing Page MVP
+Landing page MVP

 how to build mvp

-Pre-Order MVP
+Pre-order MVP

 how to build mvp

-Single-Feature MVP
+Wizard-of-Oz MVP

 This type of high-fidelity MVP focuses on developing only one core functionality of your product idea to see how users react to it.

 If you take a look at Uber's MVP version with one core feature and the full-fledged one, you notice the difference right away.
-The MVP did one thing, it connected cab drivers with iPhone owners in San Francisco and let them pay for the ride with a credit card.
+The MVP did one thing: it connected cab drivers with iPhone owners in San Francisco and let them pay for the ride with a credit card.
 It was enough to see if people were ready for a totally new taxi experience.

 how to build mvp